revan-more/json-yaml-schema-converter/README.md

 - ✅ **CLI Interface**: Easy-to-use command-line interface
 - ✅ **Batch Processing**: Convert multiple JSON files at once

-### your api response file should look like this e.g
+## Your api response file should look like this e.g
-All json file should be `build/output` inside the folder
+All json file should be `build/output` inside the folder or response would be like below
 ```json
 [
     {